Free endpoint security check

 Get started now: Companies that rely on MECM benefit from a sophisticated solution for managing their devices, better security and a more efficient IT infrastructure.
 Together with SOFTTAILOR, you can utilize the full potential of MECM — without additional effort for your team.
 Our experienced team is ready to analyse your challenges and develop tailor-made solutions for your company.
 Here Can you make an appointment.

-With the combination of MECM and Intune, you get an optimal solution for endpoint management.
-This hybrid approach makes it possible to continue to precisely manage on-premise systems while benefiting from the benefits of modern cloud solutions.
+The combination of MECM and Intune provides you with the optimal solution for endpoint management.
+This hybrid approach allows you to continue managing on-premises systems with precision while benefiting from the advantages of modern cloud solutions.
 SOFTTAILOR helps you combine the best of both worlds.

 Microsoft Endpoint Configuration Manager (MECM), also known as System Center Configuration Manager (SCCM), is included in a variety of Microsoft subscription plans designed specifically for businesses.
 Plans that include MECM/SCCM as standard include: